Million Dollar Highway and Hiking in Ouray

 The trailhead is reachable from town - just park on the far east end of 8th street.

 PRO TIP: If you’re camping in Ouray at Amphitheater Campground, you can also hike .7 miles down to Lower Cascade Falls.
-Just be prepared for a difficult hike back up, gaining 742’ in elevation back to the campground.
+Just be prepared for a steep climb back up, gaining 742’ in elevation back to the campground.
 (598 8th Ave, Ouray, CO)

-Lower Cascades Falls is a fun short hike in Ouray, Colorado
+Lower Cascades Falls is a short cool hike in Colorado

 BABY BATHTUBS TRAIL